bnb/awesome-hyper/README.md

 # Themes
 * [an-old-hype](https://www.npmjs.com/package/an-old-hype) - A Hyper theme inspired by a galaxy far far away... and by Jesse Leites [atom syntax theme](https://atom.io/themes/an-old-hope-syntax).
 * [hyper-atom-dark-transparent](https://www.npmjs.com/package/hyper-atom-dark-transparent) - Hyper theme based on the hyperterm-atom-dark, but with transparency.
+* [hyperatompunk](https://www.npmjs.com/package/hyperatompunk) - Hyper extension to make your terminal look like a CRT in Fallout.
 * [hyper-aww](https://www.npmjs.com/package/hyper-aww) - A theme that changes the terminal background to a different cute animal gif each time you open Hyper.
 * [hyper-ayu](https://www.npmjs.com/package/hyper-ayu) - Theme based on the Ayu Theme for Sublime Text.
 * [hyper-captain-sweetheart](https://www.npmjs.com/package/hyper-captain-sweetheart) - Tuff but sweet Hyper theme.